PoyoP0yo/m/process3.md

 A ML engineer roles aren't typically found at an entry level position from college, so it is necessary to get some experience as a Data Scientist or Software Engineer first if possible.
 The below sections are some tips on applying to those jobs for experience and applying for the ML role.

 ## Resume Material
+A strong resume is required to enter into any job and convinces employers that you are a valuable candidate for the job.

 Use the [other sections of this page](#table-of-contents) to help in adding content to your resume.
 Refer to [career services](https://www.uwb.edu/career-services/appointments#Drop-in%20hours) or the [writing center](https://www.uwb.edu/learning-commons/appointments-drop-ins/) to get help in making the resume.
 When making the resume,
 - Make sure it isn't too wordy.
 Hiring managers usually scan through it.
 Test yours with a 20-second scan and see if your biggest selling points pop out.
-- Add the most impressive points near the top to help it stick out
+- Add the most impressive points near the top to help them stick out
 - Focus on impacts when explaining work experience/projects instead of what happened (e.g. "stocked shelves everyday" vs "reorganized and replaced over 200 items / day")
 - Use numbers / statistics when possible (e.g. "taught a bunch of students math" vs "increased students' calculus proficiency by 70%")